dallincoons/famblog/content/fall-2024/index.md

 October is a time of year.
 Oh yes, it is.

 It's the time of year to go to a pumpkin patch with cousins while the cousin's mom (Janae) deals with complications from having a baby (Penny).
+It all turned out ok (SPOILER ALERT).

 ![](pumpkinpatch.jpg)
 ![](pumpkinpatchfamily.jpg)